Who is Sudi

 I also create content for clients including Seven Dials and Carnaby Street besides consumer and restaurant brands.

-I am also the co-founder of Women of Food, and, currently compiling a database of all the female cheffes running kitchens in the UK.
+I am the co-founder of Women of Food, and, currently compiling a database of all the female cheffes running kitchens in the UK.

 I am the author of bestselling “How to be a Better Foodie“, the book that kick-started Clerkenwell Boy’s interest in food when he first arrived in London, and, “Flipping Good: pancakes around the world”.
 Both books have been published in the US and Australia too.